 “Zero!”
 Agnis fired arrow after arrow into the open gash of Salik’s wound, making Salik stumble backward in pain.

 Zeraph dashed forward in front of Zero.
 “Death Flash!”
 A flurry of attacks that even a Zero couldn’t see after were shot towards in rapid succession.
 Several large wounds opened up, gushing out black blood.

-“Are you alright captain?!”
-Valiant spat out green fire, and smashed a Frogman into the
+“Are you alright, captain?!”
+Valiant spat out the green fire and smashed a Frogman into the

-“Glad to see you guys here.”
-Agnis spoke with a sigh.
+“Glad to see you guys here,” Agnis spoke with a sigh.
 “This idiot forgot that he almost got himself killed.”